Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/README.md

 ## OTA Updates for Robots

 This  "ROS" variant of the challenge invites you to use Eclipse Symphony, Eclipse Muto and Eclipse uProtocol.

+### OTA with Eclipse Ankaios

+To run the OTA variant with the Eclipse Ankaios embedded software orchestrator, please follow the instructions of the [README.md](./ankaios/README.md) inside the `ankaios` folder.